We are thrilled to announce our 2020 Scholarship Winners!

 "2019 Scholarship Winners - not pictured, Isabel Burton"

-As we look ahead, we want to keep building our scholarship program to invest in more worthy students.
-One of our 2018 recipients told us that “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
+Our Scholarships (which prioritize students attending a community college, trade, technical or nursing school) are supported by our Educational Advancement Endowment.
+One of our past awardees Kyle Langdon-Weyrich told us that “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
 I won’t let you down!
 Go Sailors!”
-(Kyle Langdon-Weyrich).

 Our 2019 Recipients

 Forest Bauman, Class of 2019, majored in Studio Art at OCC to pursue his passion for creativity.
 While at NHHS, he took classes in many different artistic mediums, and championed the voices of minorities on campus as Vice-President of the Transgender Alliance.
 Because of his love of animals, he started the Wildlife Education and Conservation Club and volunteered at a local Parrot Sanctuary.

 Devon Burton, Class of 2019, studied Liberal Arts at OCC with the intention of going into Library Science.
 Because of her experience overcoming dyslexia to become a voracious reader, she hopes to help children who struggle as she once did.
 She volunteered with the Key Club, helped with beach clean-ups, and was part of the Junior Miss Poppies program to raise support for veterans.

 Isabel Burton, Class of 2019, was excited to begin the Aviation Science program at OCC in pursuit of a career as a pilot.
 Giving her time to veteran causes, she worked with Operation Santa Claus and Easter Bunny at the VA, and the Junior Miss Poppy program at the American Legion.
 Through the Key Club, she served meals to the homeless to address hunger in our community.
 One of her goals is to share her love of aviation to inspire other young women to go into this growing field.